Main Conference: 6th – 7th July 2021

 Theme 3: Creating a vision of socially and environmentally responsible management

-Keynote speakers, panels and workshops will include leading figures from industry and wider society with a unique opportunity to see practical partnership working on a local level.
+Keynote speakers, panels and workshops included leading figures from industry and wider society giving a unique opportunity to see practical partnership working on a local level.

 Dr Claire May, Lincoln International Business School